NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 ----

-Bare-metal/Passthrough with with pre-installed drivers and NVIDIA Container Toolkit
+Bare-metal/Passthrough with pre-installed drivers and NVIDIA Container Toolkit
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In this example, the user has already pre-installed the NVIDIA drivers and NVIDIA Container Toolkit (``nvidia-docker2``)